Karolusrex/life-progress/README.md

 # Life events

-This demo app can help you to keep track of different life and their durations.
+This demo app can help you to keep track of different life episodes.

-It's more cool for bigger screen sizes than mobile, although it does work for mobile too.
+It works best for bigger screens, although it does work for mobile too.

-## Get up and running
+## Get started

 First, install `yarn` and `npm` if you don't have them installed already.